Roșia Poieni copper mine: Geology

 The Fundoaia body has the shape of a vertical column of 1180 m in height (+1030 m → -150 m) and in horizontal plane having the following dimensions: 660 m÷740 m/820 m÷956 m.
-The eruptive body comes in contact (through the tectonic breccia) with andesite necks (Poieni, Curmatura, Melciu, Piatra Tichileu, and Jgheabului Hills) and with sedimentary Cretaceous rocks.
+The eruptive body comes in contact (through the tectonic breccia) with andesite necks (Poieni, Curmătura, Melciu, Piatra Tichileu, and Jgheabului Hills) and with sedimentary Cretaceous rocks.
 The porphyry copper deposit is made up mainly of fine disseminations, nests and veinlets (0.02÷3 cm) of pyrite, chalcopyrite, and magnetite; gold included in the chalcopyrite and pyrite, and secondary minerals: bornite, covellite, chalcocite, sphalerite, galena, molybdenite, germanite, malachite, azurite and is developed in microdioritic rocks.